hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

    problems with our plugin system, which uses `stdout` as a communication channel.

-It is recommended to use the standard library `log` package to achieve this, using `log.Println` or `log.Printf` or similar functions.
+We recommend using the standard library `log` package to achieve this, via `log.Println` or `log.Printf` or similar functions.

 Log lines must be prefixed with the level of the log in square brackets.
 Valid levels are: